Das-Kollektiv/tdme2/README-SceneEditor.md

         - empties
         - trigger
         - environment mappings
-    - level editor
+    - scene editor
         - setting up a grid where to place prototypes on
         - setting up snapping where to align prototypes at
-        - load, save maps, showing level dimension
+        - load, save scenes, showing scene dimension
         - import scenes from model files like FBX, DAE or TM
         - setting up scene properties
             - key, value map for what ever reason